Edderic/edderic.github.io/_posts/2015-07-19-comparison-of-development-speed-across-several-projects.markdown

 in either Product Development and SGDs?

-Why is there such a big variation in the `2` `2`-pointer set of stories in Website Development?
+Why is there such a big variation in the `2` `2`-pointer set of stories in Website Development, relative to SGDs and Product Development?
 Is this because designing the website inherently takes a lot of time (i.e. Are 2-pointer stories involving design more open-ended than stories involving development)?
+Or is it because of something else entirely?

 Can more pairing speed up finish `2`-pointers faster in SGDs and Website Development?